arctrong/md2html/readme.txt

 Simplified argument set may be used: <input file name> <output file name> <page title>
 ````

-File [`demo.bat`](demo.bat) demonstrates different usage variations.
-It transmits its arguments
-directly to the `md2html.py` module.
-For example, if `demo.bat -vf` is called then the module
-will forcefully regenerate the HTML files and will do it verbosely.

 ## Double-click script

+File [`md2html.bat`](md2html.bat) is used for generating this documentation.
+It demonstrates
+different usage variations.
+File [`md2html_list.txt`](md2html_list.txt) contains arguments for
+a single HTML-file generation per line.
+The script reads this lines successively and sends the
+arguments the Python module.
+Also the script adds its own arguments to the Python module call.
+For example, if `md2html.bat -f` is called then the module will forcefully regenerate the
+HTML files.

 This script may be executed by a double click from, e.g., the project's directory.
 It opens
 a command window, does its job and: